paulmiller3000/bsd-plugin-boilerplate/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-* You have installed the latest version of `Node.js`
+* You have installed the latest version of [Node.js](https://nodejs.org/en/download/)
-* You have installed the latest version of `NPM`
+* You have installed the latest version of NPM (included with Node.js)

 ### Installation